May 20, 2022

 When it comes to electric forklifts, the two types of batteries most often preferred are lead acid and lithium-ion.
 Choosing between the two is an important decision that can affect your company’s efficiency and bottom line.

-Whether it is an entire fleet, or just a single forklift, deciding which type of battery to purchase can be difficult.
+Whether it is an entire fleet, or just a single forklift, deciding which type of forklift battery to purchase can be difficult.
 If you have been using internal combustion forklifts for years, switching to lithium-ion technology requires a lot of decision making such as what voltage, capacity, size of the battery, charge rates, and more to ensure your operations are getting a return on your investment.
 After all, forklift batteries are an investment that directly impacts your daily operations.

 For some, selecting lithium-ion or lead acid batteries is based primarily on the purchase price.
 But there is much more you should look for in a battery when determining which is best for your operation.